easydns/chapps/README.md

 #### Counting all outbound messages against the quota

-Some quota systems count any email as a single email regardless of the number of recipients included in the envelope To: recipients list.
+Some quota systems count any email as a single email regardless of the number of recipients included in the envelope recipients list (RCPT&nbsp;TO).
 This software can operate that way, but it can also count an email for each recipient in the list.
-Whether it does so is governed by the boolean setting "counting_recipients": setting this to True will cause CHAPPS OutboundQuotaPolicy to count a sent email for each recipient.
+Whether it does so is governed by the boolean setting `counting_recipients`: setting this to True will cause CHAPPS OutboundQuotaPolicy to count a sent email for each recipient.

 #### Outbound quota grace margins

-There is a "margin" setting which will allow for some fuzziness over the established quota for multi-recipient emails, allowing a user to go over their quota on a single (multi-recipient) email as long as the total number of mails sent fits within the margin.
+There is a `margin` setting which will allow for some fuzziness over the established quota for multi-recipient emails, allowing a customer to go over their quota on a single (multi-recipient) email as long as the total number of mails sent fits within the margin.
 This obviously has no meaning if recipients aren't being counted, since no email will ever represent more than a single outbound message.

 Margins specified in **integers** are absolute message counts.